 First of all, I want to thank A Book Lover’s Adventures for having me here.
 Because of you and your readers, I was able to look at my surroundings with a new perspective.
 I am grateful for the reason that I was reminded of just how spectacular our area is.

-While I am unable to visit the places I have read about here, I do love hearing about the adventures.
+While I am unable to visit the places I have read about here on A Book Lover’s Adventures, I do love hearing about the adventures.
 Because I’m mostly bedridden due to my illness, I like to live vicariously through others.
 Most of all I am happy to contribute information about my favorite place, Port Aransas, TX.

 Living in Port Aransas